maxmill03/CSE4020_Final_Project/README.md

 - ~~Executing the query for part (c)~~
 - The Trigger in Part (d)
 - The Procedures in Part (e)
-- MAKE SURE TO CONVERT TO CONNECTOR TO AWS WHEN EVERYTHING WORKS
+- MAKE SURE TO CONVERT CONNECTOR TO AWS WHEN EVERYTHING WORKS